minetest/minetest/doc/lua_api.md

 Tags can have attributes, in that case, attributes are in the opening tag in form of a key/value separated with equal signs.
 Attribute values should not be quoted.

+Attributes that describe lengths (font size and image dimensions) can be a regular number, which describes the size in pixels, or a number with the unit `em`, which describes the size in relation to the font size of the enclosing element.

 If you want to insert a literal greater-than sign or a backslash into the text, you must escape it by preceding it with a backslash.